Skip to content

 try handler.perform([request])

-It spat out the whole card in one pass- title, both ingredient columns, the method paragraph- in the right order, fractions and all.
+That produced the card text in one pass- title, ingredient columns, method paragraph, and fractions.

 No package manager involved.
-The OCR brains live in Apple’s Vision.framework; the only “toolchain” is the Swift compiler that ships with the Xcode command-line tools- and that compiler is LLVM.
+The OCR API lives in Apple’s Vision.framework, and the compiler is the Swift toolchain from Xcode command-line tools.

 # What's under the hood — swiftc is an LLVM frontend, bundled with clang: